Skip to content

 import base64

-Next, we define our security classification levels and authentication methods.
-These enums establish the security framework that will govern all agent operations:
+Define security classification levels and authentication methods to establish the security framework governing all agent operations:

 class SecurityLevel(Enum):